Top Things to Do on a Budget in Galena

 Though known for its shopping, Galena’s historical sites and scenery charm without costing much on a Midwest weekend getaway.

 Pandemic-related closures and restrictions may be in effect.
 Please check destinations' websites before making travel plans.

 1) Ulysses S. Grant Home State Historic State Although Ulysses S. Grant was born in Ohio, he made Galena his home during the 1860s, prior to his service as a Civil War general and his term as the 18th president.
 Costumed interpreters lead tours of his handsome brick Italianate house, still furnished with original pieces such as Grant's favorite chair.
 Tours are $5. granthome.com

-2) Effigy Mounds at Casper Bluff Land and Water Reserve The Mississippi River bluffs around Galena are home to 51 Native American burial mounds and a 112-foot-wide Thunderbird effigy mound believed to be 1,000 years old (it's the only one of its kind in Illinois).
-Download a map to explore the mysterious grounds on your own, or reserve a spot on a guided tour.
-(815) 858-9100; jdcf.org/casper_bluff.aspx
+2) Effigy Mounds at Casper Bluff Land and Water Reserve The Mississippi River bluffs around Galena are home to 51 Native American burial mounds and a 112-foot-wide Thunderbird effigy mound believed to be 1,000 years old (it's the only one of its kind in Illinois). jdcf.org

-9) The Irish Cottage Boutique Hotel The mood is more Americanized Irish than authentic, but the amenities and accommodations are pleasant.
+7) The Irish Cottage Boutique Hotel The mood is more Americanized Irish than authentic, but the amenities and accommodations are pleasant.
 Each guestroom bears the name of a county in Ireland and boasts prints from master artist Roisin O'Shea, along with microwaves and mini fridges.
-Downstairs, Frank O'Dowd's offers live music to enjoy with pub grub like shepherd's pie, burgers, and fish and chips washed down with the requisite pints of Guinness.
-Rates include breakfast.
-(815) 776-0707; theirishcottageboutiquehotel.com
+Downstairs, Frank O'Dowd's offers pub grub like shepherd's pie, burgers, and fish and chips washed down with the requisite pints of Guinness. theirishcottageboutiquehotel.com